 The school year is divided into five terms (Quintiles).
 Each Quintile is 36 days.
 The yearly calendar lists when Quintile Status Reports should be expected to come home.
-Students will receive personalized comments from teachers at the end of term 1 and term 3.
+Students will receive comments from teachers via narrative reports twice each year.

-Parent/Teacher and Student Led Conferences
+Parent/Teacher Conferences

 Parent/Teacher Conferences are an opportunity for parents and teachers to discuss individual student growth and needs.
 Parent conferences will be scheduled at the end of the first quintile.
 Every effort is made to coordinate conference times to accommodate work commitments and conferences regarding siblings.
 Parents or teachers may request a conference at any time during the year.
-In May, students will present their learning portfolio to parents at a Student-led conference.